bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 <br>
 <br>
-## Creating Bitmark Account using Bitmark SDK
+## Creating Bitmark Account using the Bitmark SDK

 The Bitmark SDK is a collection of libraries for different programming languages and mobile platforms.
 In addition to providing language-specific bindings to the Bitmark APIs, the SDK simplifies local key management for signing and encryption.